-Conference participants are welcome to join a full day field trip on Tuesday 14 July and explore local farming systems surrounding Évora.
+Conference participants are welcome to join a full day field trip and explore local farming systems surrounding Évora.
 Visits are accompanied by local producers and technicians, but also by experts.
 We encourage participants to be well prepared with comfortable shoes and to dress warmly, as it can be rainy and cool this time of the year.

 Each field trip will leave Évora in the morning by bus (38.574045, -7.903986) and return in the afternoon.
 Participants are asked to select their preferred field trip option while filling out their registration form.

 Please bear in mind that field trip bookings will be done on a “first come, first served” basis.

 Field trip A: WINE PRODUCTION

 Duration: 9 hours

 Location: Reguengos de Monsaraz